CoralRocker/CheckOutput/README.md

 generally, either sCOn or COn are the ones you should use.
 They both check for the size of the buffer to prevent errors.
 However, sCOn will end the buffer with a null byte whereas COn won't.
 CO will cause segfaults on any command that has larger output than the buffer size.

 # Testing
-run `gcc test.c -o test` to compile test file.
+run `gcc example/Segfault.c -o example/Segfault` to compile test file.
+Then run  `example/Segfault` from the base directory

 Test file shows consecuences of each method.
 Will almost certainly end with a segfault, but no memory leak.